 It’s one of the cheapest entry points to 4K HDR streaming, slotting in-between the budget Roku Express and Streaming Stick Plus.
 With that in mind, is it a bargain basement buy or is the Roku Premiere less the sum of its streaming parts?
 A bit of both, in turns out.

-Roku Premiere design and build — A diminutive plug-and-play streamer
+Roku Premiere design — A diminutive plug-and-play streamer

 As a streaming player, the Premiere has unconventional looks.
 It’s not a streaming stick, nor is it a hockey puck/box – think of it as like a small chocolate bar.